eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 Ideally, web development and test automation goes hand in hand, so that the people who develop the websites, would also do (at least a bit of) test automation, or be aware of it.
-However, more often than not this is not the case and that causes trouble for test automation developers.
+However, frequently this is not the case, and that causes trouble for test automation developers.

-Websites are often created with frameworks generating pretty frontends, which is good for the users, but it typically means more work for the test automation developers.
+Nowadays, websites are often created with frameworks generating pretty frontend UIs from templates.
+This can be good for the manual users, but it typically means more work for the test automation developers.

-Nowadays, websites are created with modern frameworks, which generates nice looking websites from templates.
-Most often this causes developers to forget to add unique `id` attributes to elements, so we need alternative locators for our elements.
+When developers generate code, they often forget to add unique `id` attributes to elements, and tests need alternative locators for finding elements.

-Aside from `id`s, there are other locator strategies working with both SeleniumLibrary and Browser like name attributes, class names, and CSS paths, but it can also happen that using an XPath is the only way to find both a functional and unique identifier for an element.
+Aside from `id`s, there are other locator strategies working with both SeleniumLibrary and Browser like name attributes, class names, and CSS paths, but it can still happen that using an XPath is the only way to find both a functional and unique identifier for an element.

 The trick to XPaths is to make a locator which is accurate enough to pinpoint your element, but not too exact as to make it fragile, and thus fast to break unnecessarily.
-If a website is likely to change, using bad XPath strategies is an easy way to find ourself in a swamp of refactoring and debugging.
+If a website is likely to change, using bad XPath strategies is an easy way to find oneself in a swamp of refactoring and debugging.
 A good mindset for XPaths is to keep them short, but understandable.
 XPaths composed of fewer segments mean fewer places for it to break and less time wasted on unnecessary debugging.
 If they do break, as long as they still make sense, you can make replacement locators.